Reach Out Today

 What Is Lean?

 Lean is a street drug made from a combination of soft drinks, hard candies, and codeine cough syrup.
+The term ‘lean drink’ is a slang term for this illicit mixture, which is typically made using prescription cough syrup containing codeine and promethazine—both of which are controlled substances due to their high potential for abuse and addiction.
 It’s popular among adolescents in urban areas, particularly in the South, who often get together to make it.
 If you drink lean, you could end up with an addiction issue that requires a treatment center.

 Some nicknames for Lean include: